kubo/rust-oracle/README.md

 Query metadata are retrieved as [dpiQueryInfo][].
 [ColumnInfo][] and [OracleType][] are created from them via [ColumnInfo::new][] and [from_query_info][] respectively.
-OracleType is also used to [define column types][stmt.define] by end users.If not all columns are defined explicity, they are [implicity defined according to the OracleType in ColumnInfo][stmt.define_columns] just before fetch.
+OracleType is also used to [define column types][stmt.define] by end users.
+If not all columns are defined explicity, they are [implicity defined according to the OracleType in ColumnInfo][stmt.define_columns] just before fetch.

 ODPI-C requires dpiVar to define columns.
 OracleType provides [parameters to create a dpiVar][dpiConn_newVar] via [var_create_param][].
 A dpiVar is created via [DpiVar::new] and passed to [dpiStmt_define][] via [DpiStatement::define].

+### How columns are fetched

+to be written

+### How number columns are defined and fetched

+to be written

+### Another idea to define columns

+to be written

 [Rust]:                 https://www.rust-lang.org/